 In the circus of digestion, let Bio-K+® serve as its ringmaster.

 We offer a variety of probiotic products to help support your overall health and wellness.
-Our drinkable probiotics from the Extra Line are each crafted with active ingredients scientifically support for their effect on immune function, cognitive performance and on restlessness and nervousness.
+Our drinkable probiotics from the Extra Line are each crafted with active ingredients scientifically support for their effect on immune function, and cognitive performance.
 They’re even vegan, so you can support your gut ‘’health.’’

-Support full-body wellness with our science-backed probiotics in hand—and in gut.
+Support tour wellbeing with our science-backed probiotic supplements in hand—and in gut.

 - Encyclopædia Britannica, inc. (n.d.).
 Digestion.
 Encyclopædia Britannica.
 Retrieved March 29, 2022, from https://www.britannica.com/science/digestion-biology/Digestion

 - Encyclopædia Britannica, inc. (n.d.).
 Enzyme.
 Encyclopædia Britannica.
 Retrieved March 30, 2022, from https://www.britannica.com/science/enzyme

 - U.S. Department of Health and Human Services. (n.d.).
 Probiotics: What you need to know.
 National Center for Complementary and Integrative Health.
 Retrieved March 30, 2022, from https://www.nccih.nih.gov/health/probiotics-what-you-need-to-know

 - Thursby, E., & Juge, N. (2017, May 16).
 Introduction to the human gut microbiota.
 The Biochemical journal.
 Retrieved March 29, 2022, from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5433529/